California Food Assistance Program (CFAP)

 What is CFAP?

-The State of California provides state-funded food stamps through the California Food Stamp Program (CFAP) for qualified non-citizens who do not qualify for federal benefits.
-CFAP benefits are issued through the same case as federal food stamp benefits.
+The State of California provides state-funded CalFresh food benefits through the California Food Assistance Program (CFAP) for qualified non-citizens who do not qualify for federal benefits.
+CFAP benefits are issued through the same case as federal CalFresh benefits.

-In order to be eligible to CFAP, the Legal Permanent Resident (LPR) non-citizen must currently be ineligible for federal food stamp benefits solely due to his/her immigration status under the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996.
+In order to be eligible to CFAP, non-citizens must currently be ineligible for federal food stamp benefits solely due to their immigration status under the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996.

 Non-citizens who are eligible to CFAP benefits indefinitely are non-citizens who: